 These stories made me think of my grandma.
 She was constantly in the kitchen and she always wore an apron.
-I wear an apron too and every time my hands reach behind to tie the bow, I think of my grandma.
+I wear an apron too and every time my hands reach behind my back to tie the bow, I think of my grandma.
 And I’ve continued her legacy by giving every family member an apron.

 These tangible reminders are what keep our loved ones close and a continued part of our lives.